tunmsk/nextgen-facebook/readme.txt

 	* Renamed and moved the SucomException class from lib/com/exception.php to NgfbException in lib/exception.php.

 == Upgrade Notice ==

+= 8.42.0-dev.1 =

+(2017/04/24) Added a new "Force Protocol for Shared URLs" option in the Sharing Buttons settings page (Pro version).
+Code refactoring to rename the $is_avail array to $avail, and replace the NGFB_VARY_USER_AGENT_DISABLE constant checks by $avail array checks.

 = 8.41.0 =